guidantas21/aircraft-scheduling-problem/README.md

 - [ ] VND (Variable Neighborhood Search) [MANDATORY]
 - [ ] RVND (Randomized Variable Neighborhood Search)

+### Neighborhood

+- [ ] INTRA-SWAP: swap two flights in the same runway
+- [ ] INTER-SWAP: swap two flights in different runways
+- [ ] INTER-REINSERTION: reinsert flight in a different runway

 ## Feasible solution

 - All permutations of aircrafts in a runway are feasible, as long as each flight is unique;